-Fantasy Island is a resort, where there is very little that the mysterious host, Mr. Roarke, cannot provide.
-Thus, we have visitors have adventures that should be impossible, but this island can accommodate them such as visits to any time period they want or meet absolutely anyone they want see to do something they request.
+Fantasy Island is a unique resort in the Pacific Ocean, where there is very little that the mysterious overseer, Mr. Roarke, cannot provide.
+Visitors can experience adventures that should be impossible, but this island can deliver.
 However, what actually happens is often far more than they expect as they face challenges that test their character in ways they never imagined.
 Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 9 of 11 people found this review helpful.

 Was this review helpful to you?